mfocko/kb/blog/aoc-2022/02-week-2.md

 ```

 This is all part of the `Solution` trait, which can implement methods while being
-dependant on what is provided by the implementing types.
+dependent on what is provided by the implementing types.
 In this case, we just
 need to bound the `Output` type to implement `Display` that is necessary for the
 `info!` and format string there.